shahnamana/QTalk/README.md

 git clone https://github.com/shahnamana/QTalk/tree/master/Flutter.git
 ```
 2. Add QTalk project on AndroidStudio
+3. Link your Active Firebase Account to the project
-3. Install required flutter packages on AndroidStudio
+4. Install required flutter packages on AndroidStudio
 ```sh
 flutter pub get
 ```
-4. Connect Simulator to AndroidStudio
+5. Connect Simulator to AndroidStudio
-5. Run the main.dart file
+6. Run the main.dart file

 #### To install the App on Android Phones:
 1. Download the APK file from the link given :